skupperproject/skupper-console/README.md

 the last command install husky to improves commits.
 You need to run this command just one time

-To develop the console type in the terminal
+To run the console in develop mode using a mock data example, type in the terminal

 > `yarn start`

 and open <http://localhosst:3000> from the browser

-To develop the console using external APIs from a skupper network
+Alternatevely you can run the console using external endpoints for the skupper controller and skupper flow collector:

 > `API_HOST=<APIs url> API_HOST_FLOW_COLLECTOR=<flows APIs url> yarn start`

+**remember to enable CORS**
-Both skupper and the collector need enable the CORS.
+Both the Skupper-controller and the flow-collector need to enable the CORS.
 We can do that doing kubectl set env USE_CORS=yes for each of them

-**remember to enable CORS from the APIs side**

 ## Tests